 detector can be "subtracted" by the local oscillator which sets the "center

 frequency" of the FFT and the scope's phase meter.

 In the lower part of the window, some other values are displayed which were used during program development.
 One of them is the "signal / (signal+noise)" ratio, which is a crude indicator for the reference signal's quality.
 If the quality is very poor, the "result" of the frequency offset detector freezes, and the detector's "status" indicator turns yellow or even red (which can also be seem on the circuit window).

 YELLOW = "Signal to noise ratio of reference signal too bad"

 To calibrate a drifting receiver, you must find a way to feed a add a weak but very stable reference signal to the antenna input, which produces a suitable audio tone in the output.
 Use your imagination - and an oven controlled crystal oscillator, and a chain of dividers/multipliers, or a programmable DDS generator.

-Here are a few possible frequency reference sources to calibrate the ADC's sample rate.
-Some of them are listed in the 'Reference Frequency' combo of the sample rate calibrator, so you don't need to type in the frequencies yourself..
+The following list contains a few frequency reference sources which can be used by SL to measure the sample rate.
+Some of them are listed in the 'Reference Frequency' combo of the sample rate calibrator, so you don't need to type in the frequencies yourself.

 - The 1-pulse-per-second output of a good GPS receiver (jitter less than a microsecond).
 Since SL V2.76, receivers with 1 pps are directly supported (no need to lock to a 'harmonic' for these signals anymore).
 Details on using a GPS receiver with pps output follows in a later chapter.
 BTW, using a GPS receiver (especially such a sensitive one like the Garmin GPS18x LVC) is now the author's first choice.